 Whether it’s by necessity or choice, one of the many, many downsides of being stuck at home for months during a pandemic is not being able to head to one of Tokyo’s many fantastic craft beer bars to sip on old favorites or try something new from the tap.

-As with so much touched by the COVID-19 pandemic, the overall effect on the industry is likely to be devastating.
-The big four mega-brewers—Asahi, Kirin, Suntory and Sapporo—are the brewing equivalents of cockroaches, they’ll survive this no matter what.
-However, craft brewers are the ones making the interesting beers and they’re the ones we are going to miss if they don’t make it through this.
+The COVID-19 pandemic has been a rough ride for Japan’s craft breweries.
+The big four mega-brewers—Asahi, Kirin, Suntory and Sapporo—are the brewing equivalents of cockroaches, they survive downturns and supply-chain disruptions no matter what.
+However, craft brewers are the ones making the interesting beers and they’re the ones that need the support to continue making great beer.
 So if you can afford it, why not order direct to help out your favorite brewer?
-The added bonus is that ordering large quantities of beer from home saves having to venture outside into Coronaland.

 While there are others that could be added to our list, these are the ones we have tried personally.